cs444-defectives/nachos/README.md

 Relevant code is in `threads/test_vdot.cc` and `threads/test_vdot.h`.

-Our implementation of the solution ot the bridge traffic control problem uses a monitor.
+Our implementation of the solution ot the bridge traffic control problem uses a proper monitor class.
 It is encapsulated mostly in the following pseudocode:

 ```
 Arrive(direction_desired)